 Policy Statement: Lewis & Clark College seeks to assure the physical safety of its students, employees, and visitors to campus.
-Therefore, consistent with state and federal laws including Higher Education Assistance Act and the Drug-Free Workplace Act, in conjunction with the Lewis & Clark College’s Alcohol and Drugs Policy, and to protect the safety of all students and employees, the College adopts the following policy designed to prevent the illicit use of drugs and the abuse of alcohol by College employees.
+Therefore, consistent with state and federal laws including Higher Education Assistance Act and the Drug-Free Workplace Act, in conjunction with the Lewis & Clark College’s Drug Testing Policy, and to protect the safety of all students and employees, the College adopts the following policy designed to prevent the illicit use of drugs and the abuse of alcohol by College employees.

-The College will conduct reasonable suspicion and post-accident drug and alcohol testing, at the College’s expense, when warranted.
+The College will conduct reasonable suspicion and post-accident drug and alcohol testing, at the College’s expense.

 Reasonable Suspicion Testing

-Employee drug and alcohol testing may occur whenever the College has a reasonable suspicion that an employee is under the influence of alcohol, illegal drugs or controlled substances.
+Employee drug and alcohol testing will occur whenever the College has a reasonable suspicion that an employee is under the influence of alcohol, illegal drugs or controlled substances while on the job.

-A written record of the observations leading to a drug or alcohol test shall be made and signed by the individual making the observations.
+Human Resources will create a written record of the observations leading to a drug or alcohol test by interviewing those people who observed the incident.
 The written record must be completed within 24 hours of the observed behavior and subsequently submitted to Human Resources.

 Drug testing will generally be conducted by urinalysis for drugs and Breathalyzer for alcohol and will include testing for at least the following drugs: